This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Located in a pre-war building in Brickfields, one of the oldest settlements of Kuala Lumpur and is home to many religious structures of different denominations.

 Orang Asli Craft Museum.
 A wonderful museum about the aboriginal people of Malaysia who tend to live on the outskirts of villages.
 There are 3 main groups with 6 tribes each.
 A lot of ethnography (lots on hunting with many great blow guns).
-Half was art, many large carved figures and masks.
+Half was art, with many large carved figures and masks.
 Free

 Hotel Majestic.
-A 4.5 star hotel – white, a large 2-story base, 10-story tower and a lovely atrium lobby (wide open with a great marble floor).
+A 4.5-star hotel – white, a large 2-story base, 10-story tower and a lovely atrium lobby (wide open with a great marble floor).

 KL Railway Station.
 The oldest railway station of Kuala Lumpur, used to be the main train station of this city but now it’s quite empty with only one KTM line.
 Nice architecture both inside and outside.